oktadev/okta-blog/_source/_posts/2021-06-23-okta-oso-fastapi-sqlalchemy.md

 If you reload `http://localhost:8080`, you should see the list of bears populated with a number of very good bears owned by various members of Example.com, Inc:

-{% img blog/using-okta-and-oso-to-secure-a-fastapi-and-sqlalchemy-app/image2.png alt:"Eureka Instances Registered" width:"800" %}{: .center-image }
+{% img blog/oso-fastapi-sqlalchemy/image1.png alt:"Bear Management Service" width:"800" %}{: .center-image }

 Go ahead and create a few new bears of your own.